-On behalf of our farmer-owners, Landus Cooperative is honored to support the full circle of the food chain—from seed to commodity, from product to feed and from cow to the kitchen table.
+On behalf of our farmer-members, Landus Cooperative is honored to support the full circle of the food chain—from seed to commodity, from product to feed and from cow to the kitchen table.

 Something That Matters

-The farmer-owners of Landus Cooperative are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.
+The farmer-members of Landus Cooperative are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.

 Farmers sell their harvested soybeans—which represent a season’s worth of sacrifice, hard work and hope—back to Landus Cooperative.